 - The ointment is used every 12 hours until pain goes, or for up to 8 weeks maximum.
 (Some doctors advise to continue with the ointment for a full 6-8 weeks even if the pain goes much sooner.
 This is because it often takes 6-8 weeks of treatment for the fissure to heal fully, even if the pain has gone.)

-- The product leaflet gives details of whom should not use the ointment and of side-effects that may occur.
-For example, it should not normally be used by children and pregnant or breast-feeding women.
+- The product leaflet gives details of who should not use the ointment and of side-effects that may occur.
+For example, it should not normally be used by children unless prescribed by a specialist and it may not always be advised in pregnant women.

-- About 3 in 10 people have a headache after applying GTN ointment.
+- About 5 in 10 people have a headache after applying GTN ointment.
 (The GTN gets into the bloodstream and may cause a headache.)
-The headache usually goes within 30 minutes.
+The headache usually goes within 30 minutes or so.
 Painkillers such as paracetamol will help if a headache occurs.
 If headaches are troublesome, try using a smaller amount of ointment for a few days, and then gradually increase the amount back to normal over several days.

 - Another tip if you get bad headaches is to rub a smaller amount of ointment (a pea-sized amount) around the rim of your anus rather than inserting the full amount into the anus.
 GTN is absorbed more into the bloodstream from the thin skin inside the anus.
-Using a smaller dose of ointment just on the rim of the anus may avoid side-effects (but may not be as effective as using the full dose inserted into the anus.)
+Using a smaller dose of ointment just on the rim of the anus may avoid side-effects.
+(However, it may not be as effective as using the full dose inserted into the anus.)

 An operation is an option if the fissure fails to heal despite the above treatments.
-It is also an option if you have recurring fissures.
+It is also an option if you have fissures which happen again (recur).
 The usual operation is to make a small cut in the muscle around the anus (internal sphincterotomy).
 This permanently reduces the tone (pressure) around the anus and allows the fissure to heal.
-This is a minor operation which is usually done as a day case under general anaesthetic.
+This is a minor operation which is usually done as day case surgery (you will not usually have to stay overnight in the hospital).

 The success rate with surgery is very high - at least 9 in 10 cases are cured.

 As with any operation, there is a risk of complications.
-After this operation, some people have poor control of gas (wind), and a very small number have soiling of underclothes, or mild bowel incontinence.
-But, studies have demonstrated that the risk of these complications is small, and the vast majority of people who have this operation are pleased with the result to be free from the symptoms of an anal fissure.
+After this operation, some people have poor control of wind (gas).
+A very small number have soiling of underclothes, or mild bowel incontinence.
+But, studies have demonstrated that the risk of these complications is small.
+The vast majority of people who have this operation are pleased with the result to be free from the symptoms of an anal fissure.
 And for some, to be free of the problem of recurring anal fissure.

 Will it happen again?

-Some people seem prone to recurring anal fissures.
-Up to half of people who have a chronic anal fissure successfully treated with GTN ointment will have one or more recurrences at some time in the future.
-It is thought that these people have an ongoing higher than average pressure (tone) of the muscle around the anus.
+Some people seem prone to anal tears (fissures) happening again (recurring).
+Up to half of people who have a persistent (chronic) anal fissure successfully treated with GTN ointment will have one or more recurrences at some future time.
+It is thought that these people have an ongoing higher-than-average pressure (tone) of the muscle around the back passage (anus).
 They are more likely to tear the rim of the anus if it is stretched.
 However, a further course of GTN ointment can be used to help to heal any future fissure.
 Surgery may be an option if you have frequent recurrences.

 Prevention of a further anal fissure

-If you have had one anal fissure, after it has healed you have a higher than average chance of having another one at some time in the future.
+If you have had one anal tear (fissure), after it has healed you have a higher-than-average chance of having another one at some future time.
 The best way to avoid a further fissure is not to become constipated by using the measures described above.
 That is, a high-fibre diet, fluid, etc. Leaflets that list foods high in fibre are commonly available.
-Ask your practice nurse for one if you cannot obtain one.
+Ask your practice nurse for one if needed.

 Further reading & references